 THE MOTH, SNAP JUDGMENT, SOUND OPINIONS and FRESH AIR WEEKEND are moving to new time slots; paired with more complimentary companion programs; and provide the storytelling and respite we need on the weekend.

-LATINO USA, TED RADIO HOUR, and FREAKONOMICS RADIO will join our fresh, new schedule with diverse content, insight, and inspiration to help us learn more about the world we live in.
+LATINO USA, TED RADIO HOUR, FREAKONOMICS RADIO and REVEAL will join our fresh, new schedule with diverse content, insight, and inspiration to help us learn more about the world we live in.